 #3 Improving Habits

-Habits form our behaviour and are repetitive in nature.
+Habits form our behavior and are repetitive.
 Babies are fast learners and imitate their parents and peers.
-In the long run it’s beneficial to practice and give up some habits which we think are undesirable.
+In the long run, it’s beneficial to practice and give up some habits which we think are undesirable.
 For example, I try to avoid excess use of technology (television, mobile phone, laptop) in-front of my toddler.

 #4 Time Management

-Initially I used to crib about me not getting enough time for myself.
-But after I became a mother, I have started setting priorities, working on schedules and following discipline and routine in order to manage time and work.
+Initially, I used to crib about me not getting enough time for myself.
+But when I became a mother, I have started setting priorities, working on schedules and following discipline and routine to manage time and work.

 #5 Health is Wealth

-Health is very important.
-From the time I became a mother, I am vigilant towards my own health.
+Health is essential.
+From the time when I became a mother, I am vigilant towards my health.
 I wish to be fit and healthy because then only I would be able to take care of my little one.